Aliases for SIAH2 Gene

 GeneCards Summary for SIAH2 Gene

 SIAH2 (Siah E3 Ubiquitin Protein Ligase 2) is a Protein Coding gene.
 Diseases associated with SIAH2 include hypoxia.
 Among its related pathways are Immune System and Activated PKN1 stimulates transcription of AR (androgen receptor) regulated genes KLK2 and KLK3.
-GO annotations related to this gene include ubiquitin-protein transferase activity and ubiquitin conjugating enzyme binding.
+GO annotations related to this gene include ligase activity and transcription corepressor activity.
 An important paralog of this gene is SIAH3.

 UniProtKB/Swiss-Prot Summary for SIAH2 Gene